MikeHopcroft/Einstein/documentation/test.out.md

 % node build/applications/shell.js --localStorage=~/temp/local --cloudStorage=~/temp/cloud
 ~~~

 When the shell starts up, it prints a welcome message.
-Typing `"help"` at this point will list a available commands:
+Typing `"help"` at this point will list available commands:

 [//]: # (shell)
 ~~~